-- An INTELLEC Series II Microcomputer Development System with at least four disk drives. - A system disk containing ASM86, LINK86, and LOC86. - The Nucleus release diskette, the Debugger release diskette, the demonstration system release diskette, and the iSBC 957A release diskette.
+- An INTELLEC Series II Microcomputer Development System with at least four disk drives. - A system disk containing ASM86, LINK86, and LOC86. - The Nucleus release diskette, the Debugger release diskette, the demonstration system release diskette, and the iSBC 957A or iSBC 957B release diskette.